WebAssembly/spec/md-proto/WebAssembly.md

 recursion depth value plus one as its recursion depth value.
 The return value of the call is defined by the execution.

-**Trap:** Call Stack Overflow, if the recursion depth value is greater than the [recursion limit](#recursion-limit).
+**Trap:** Call Stack Exhausted, if the recursion depth value is greater than the [recursion limit](#recursion-limit).

 > This means that implementations aren't permitted to perform implicit